ataguru/TalkWithYourFiles/README.md

 5. Start getting answers to your questions!

 OR
-1. Test the app in this demo production environment: www.twyf.safakan.com
+1. Test/use the app in the demo production environment.

 ## Process Diagrams
 ![QA Chain](images/qa_chain.png)